-- 1. In order to protect the Board from unforeseen loss of Executive Director services, the Executive Director shall have no fewer than two other system staff members, one of which shall be the Deputy Director, knowledgeable about Board and Executive Director issues and processes. - 2.
+- 1. The Board Chair will coordinate the succession planning process, including the appointment of a search committee consisting of at least three Trustees. - 2.
+In order to protect the Board from unforeseen loss of Executive Director services, the Executive Director shall have no fewer than two other system staff members, one of which shall be the Deputy Director, knowledgeable about Board and Executive Director issues and processes. - 3.
 In the event of a vacancy in the position of the Executive Director, the Board may employ a search firm to perform a national search for candidates to succeed the Executive Director.
-The Board may interview a minimum of three candidates recommended by the search firm as well as any other candidates the Board as a whole agrees to consider. - 3.
+The Board may interview multiple candidates recommended by the search firm as well as any other candidates the Board as a whole agrees to consider.
+All candidates considered by the Board must meet the minimum qualification as described in the position description of Executive Director on file with WRS. - 4.
 In the event of a vacancy in the position of Executive Director, the Board will select an Interim Executive Director responsible for carrying out the Executive Director's duties under the governance policies until such time as the Board selects a new Executive Director and that person assumes the position on a full time basis.